-- General demographics of the state/territory - Demographics of the populations living with HIV in the state/territory - Brief description of the State ADAP and key environmental factors impacting the program - Description of the need for additional resources to prevent, reduce, or eliminate waiting lists and to address cost-containment measures (including "cost-cutting" and/or "cost-saving") - Description of the planned use of ADAP ERF, if received.
+- General demographics of the state/territory - Demographics of the populations with HIV in the state/territory - Brief description of the State ADAP and key environmental factors impacting the program - Description of the need for additional resources to prevent, reduce, or eliminate waiting lists and to address cost-containment measures (including "cost-cutting" and/or "cost-saving") or to address a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care. - Description of the planned use of ADAP ERF, if received ii.

-ii.
 Project Narrative

 This section provides a comprehensive framework and description of all aspects of the proposed project.
-It should be succinct, self-explanatory and well organized so that reviewers can understand the proposed project.
+It should be succinct, self-explanatory, consistent with forms and attachments, and well organized so that reviewers can understand the proposed project.